Spelling at primary school

 3. Playing spelling games

 Playing games such as hangman can help children to learn about spelling in an enjoyable way.
 Online games such as Word Worm can be motivating too.
 Alternatively, try making some silly sentences: challenge your child to write a silly sentence, including as many of the words on their spelling list as possible.
 For example, your child may have to learn 'room took hoop foot book'.
 They could make up a silly sentence such as 'The boy took his book across the room but got his foot caught in a hoop'.
-Again they could draw illustrations to go with the sentences.

 Play Word Worm, KS1